 Quarterly report cards will be issued to all students.
 At the end of the first quarter there will be a mandatory parent/teacher conference.
 Report cards for the first quarter will be distributed at the conference.
-All other quarterly reports will be sent home with students.
+All other report cards will be available in the FACTS Family portal for 2 weeks after each quarter ends.
 Teachers are required to contact parents when a failing grade is achieved by a student.

-NO report card will be given to a student at the end of a school year if obligations are not fully met (unpaid fines, unreturned school property, etc.).
+NO report card will be available to a student at the end of a school year if obligations are not fully met (unpaid fines, unreturned school property, etc.)

-6H Retention, Course Failure
+6H Retention.
+Course Failure